 Feeling full of wonder, playfulness, and passion are things that bitter women may have been in the past, but these are things that they have lost along the way.
-When a bitter woman is learning how to overcome bitterness, she will work to reclaim these things in her life.
+When a bitter woman is learning how to overcome bitterness and resentment, she will work to reclaim these things in her life.

 25 Signs You’re a Wild Woman

 If you feel that you (or someone you know) is on the path to Bitter Woman Syndrome, here are some things you can do.
-These are sure-fire ways how to overcome bitterness:
+These are sure-fire ways to release your bitterness:

 1) Seek out friends who are capable of unconditional love.